 - Everyone must wear a face-covering (age 5+)

 - Following all Washington state guidelines

-- Limiting daily attendance with timed tickets
+- Limiting daily attendance

-- Closing indoor and high-touch areas
+- Closing some indoor and high-touch areas

 - All staff members and guests 5 and over wear face coverings at all times.

 - Hand-sanitizing stations around the park, with reminders